 Fire Alarm Control Panel

 A fire alarm control panel serves as the brain of the fire alarm system.
 It monitors all of the detectors and can respond to a fire in a variety of ways, such as sounding evacuation alarms, initiating sprinklers, and closing fire doors.
 The control panel can be “addressable,” meaning that each detector is assigned an address.
 When an emergency arises, it is easy to pinpoint the location of the fire.
-The cost of a basic addressable control panel ranges from $2000 to $5000.
+The cost of a basic addressable control panel such as Firelite ranges from $2000 to $5000.

 Audible and Visual Warning Devices